koenighotze/koenighotze.github.io/_posts/2020-12-13-data-distribution-part2.md

 ![index](https://dev-to-uploads.s3.amazonaws.com/i/xnw7phcmyoqwzp2gxe2u.png)

 The bank-account service calls the access privilege service.
 The access privilege service calls the business partner service.
 The call between access and business partner takes 1 second.
-Bank-account sends the final reply after 2 seconds.
+Bank-account sends the last reply after 2 seconds.

-Now assume that the bank-account service should respond in at most 1,5 seconds.
-In this case, the end-to-end example above will not meet that rule.
+Now assume that the bank-account service should respond in 1,5 seconds.
+Here, the end-to-end example above will not meet that rule.

 The access privilege service could skip the call to business partner service.
 It could return an error to the bank-account service instead.
 Passing a deadline from service to service may be one solution.
 The bank-account service passes an extra deadline parameter.
 The deadline parameter says: “Hey, access privilege service, you have 1 second to reply to my request.
 Otherwise, I don’t need an answer and won’t wait for an answer”.